AlphaGriffin/orbit/README.rst

 ============================================
-ORBIT - Op_Return Bitcoin Implemented Tokens
+ORBIT - Op_Return Bitcoin-Implemented Tokens
 ============================================

 **A token standard specification and API for Bitcoin Cash**

-The official website for ORBIT is http://orbit.alphagriffin.com.
+The official website for ORBIT is http://orbit.cash.

 .. contents:: Table of Contents
 .. toctree::
    API Documentation <api/modules>

+*"Orbit the moon"*

 Introduction